Courtney Jones (soccer): Early life

 Born in Palo Alto, California to National Football League (NFL) player, Brent Jones and his wife Dana, Jones attended Monte Vista High School in Danville, California where she was an NSCAA high school All America her sophomore, junior and senior seasons and soccer team captain in 2007 and 2008.
 In 2006 and 2007, she was named most valuable offensive player of the squad.
 Jones was a two-time two-time Tri-Valley Player of the Year and was named Cal-Hi Player of the Year in 2006, 2007 and 2008.
 During her senior year, she was named the NSCAA California High School Player of the Year, was a Wendy's High School Heisman Recipient, and was the MVP of the Monte Vista squad.

 Jones played club soccer for the Mustang Soccer Club, playing for the played for the Blast & Fury on their U13, U14, U15, U16, U17 and U18 teams as a forward.
 She was a member of the Mustang Fury teams that won the U.S. Youth Soccer regional titles in 2003 and 2008, played on the team that won the State Cup championship in 2003, and the Mustang Fury teams that won US club state and regional titles in 2007.

 Also a track athlete, Jones set the school record in the 4x100 meter relay and for the 100-meter dash.

 University of North Carolina

-Jones attended the University of North Carolina where she played for the North Carolina Tar Heels from 2009–2012 winning two NCAA championships, two Atlantic Coast Conference regular-season championships, and two Atlantic Coast Conference Tournament championships.
+Jones attended the University of North Carolina where she played for the North Carolina Tar Heels from 2009 to 2012 winning two NCAA championships, two Atlantic Coast Conference regular-season championships, and two Atlantic Coast Conference Tournament championships.
 She was a four-year starter at forward and one of only 19 players to score at least 30 goals and record at least 30 assists in her career.